ssi-anik/laravel-restful-api/readme.md

-## Laravel Restful API
+## Laravel RESTful API
 I was searching for basic auth based RESTful application on Laravel or Lumen.
 I was trying to learn React & Redux.
-Couldn't find any.
+But could not find any.
 Was lazy enough to build a new one.
 As nothing did help me, have to write one for myself.
+Use it for free.
+Make changes & send PRs.
+Intentionally, it is for REST purpose.
+Can consume the API by mobile or front-end applications.

 ### Installation
 This is a dockerized application.
 Do the following